Surgery

 Will I have to stay overnight in hospital?

 It depends on the type of surgery.
 For some surgeries you will go home the same day.
-For others, you may have to spend a night or a few days in hospital.
-For example, if you have surgery to your digestive system, you may stay in hospital until you can eat again.
+For others, you may have to spend a night or a few nights in hospital.
+For example, if you have surgery to your digestive system, you may stay in hospital until you can eat normally again.

 We're here to help